denzveloper/imagedir2base64/README.md

 4. move index.png and notfound.png
 5. Run!

-_other library or using native php doesnt support by me. but you can modify it to run other framework/navive php_
+_other framework or using native php doesnt support by me. but you can modify it to run other framework/navive php_